IVC Filter Settlement & Financial Compensation Information

-Three Bellwether IVC Filter Trials Set for 2017
+Three Bellwether IVC Filter Trials Set

 Three bellwether IVC filter cases selected from the Indiana MDL against Cook are set for trial in 2017.
 One case involves the Günther Tulip IVC filter; the other two revolve around the Celect IVC filter.
 In medical studies, patients with both types of IVC filters suffered high perforation rates.
 One 2015 study found Celect IVC filters have a 43% perforation rate within two months of implantation.
 The longer the device stays in, the higher the rate of failure, which can cause life-threatening complications.

 A Missouri woman with a Cook Günther Tulip IVC filter filed the third bellwether claim due to serious perforation injuries.
 She alleges the device’s manufacturer failed to warn about side effects and sold a defective device inadequately tested for safety.
 According to a 2012 study, patients implanted with either the Günther Tulip IVC filter or Celect IVC filter experienced “some degree” of perforation within 71 days.
 Yet another 2013 study found 43% of Günther Tulip IVC filter patients had the device perforate through the Interior Vena Cava within 14 months.